poezio/poezio/README.rst

     Thanks
 =======================

-= People =
+- People:
- - Todd Eisenberger (todd@teisen.be) - Plugin system and OTR support
+    - Todd Eisenberger - Plugin system and OTR support
     - Jérôme Parment (Manfraid) - Code, testing
     - Link Mauve - Code, testing
+    - Perdu - Code
     - Eijebong - Code
     - Gaëtan Ribémont (http://www.bonbref.com) - Logo design
     - Ovart - Testing
     - Koshie - Donation
     - Gapan - Makefile
     - FlashCode (weechat dev) - Useful advices on how to use ncurses efficiently
     - And all the people using and testing poezio, and especially the ones present on the jabber chatroom doing bug reports and/or feature requests.
-= Project =
+- Project
- Gajim - send_vcard method, common.py, and PEP listings
+    - Gajim - send_vcard method, common.py, and PEP listings